ultrazohm/ultrazohm_sw/docs/source/getting_started/ultrazohm_setup/ultrazohm_setup.rst

 *********

 - Setup the network settings of the Ethernet adapter, which is connected to the UltraZohm
-- See :ref:`gui`
-- Start the Javascope

 ::

    IP: 192.168.1.1
    Subnet-Mask: 255.255.255.0
    Gateway: 192.168.1.233

+- See :ref:`gui`
+- Go to the folder
+- Start the Javascope

 .. image:: https://images2.imgbox.com/99/98/KSNpOtWT_o.gif